-NMC’s plan for the Fall 2020 semester includes face-to-face and online formats with an emphasis on safety and flexibility.
-The existing Fall 2020 schedule has been revised.
+NMC’s plan for the Spring 2021 semester includes face-to-face and online formats with an emphasis on safety and flexibility.
 Here are the class formats:

-These are entirely online.
+These asynchronous courses are online.
 Students are responsible for logging in to Moodle to complete assignments and activities by specific dates.
-Online courses may also have proctored testing that requires students to complete tests on-campus or online throughout the semester.
+Online courses may also have proctored testing and/or proctored exams at a licensed testing center.

-These blend online, face-to-face and/or livestream delivery using a video platform like Zoom.
-Most course activity is done online in Moodle, but there may be some required face-to-face instructional activities, such as lectures, discussions and labs.
+These blend online and/or livestream delivery using Zoom and/or face-to-face.
+Most course activities are done in Moodle, but there may be some required face-to-face instructional activities such as lectures and labs.
+Licensed testing center proctored exams may be required.

-These meet during a regularly scheduled time via a web conferencing tool like Zoom.
-Moodle is used to distribute materials, submit assignments, track grades and share feedback.
+These synchronous courses meet during a regularly scheduled time via a web conferencing tool like Zoom.
+Moodle is used to distribute materials, submit assignments, track grades, and share feedback.
+On-campus proctored exams may be required.

-NMC has moved to Stage 2 of the campus reopening plan.
+NMC continues to be in Stage 2 of the campus reopening plan.
 Stage 2 allows for services by appointment only.
 Submitting a help desk ticket to the EMT team is the most efficient way to get assistance.
 Since the campus is still mostly closed and work is being completed remotely, phone calls to the EMT direct line (5-1070) or individual extensions will go unanswered.
 View the Keep Teaching Calendar for scheduled drop-in support and other PD opportunities.

 NMC Supported Tools